 Breathing Muscles and Singing – How do they work?

-As mentioned in my previous blog post, breathing is the foundation for good singing.
+As mentioned in a previous blog post, breathing is the foundation for good singing.
 Breathing, which is usually an involuntary bodily process, can be studied and adjusted to create better habits for singing.
 However, it is very important that singers first understand the individual breathing muscles and how they work.
 Then, they can go about relating the breathing muscles and singing.

 We often hear the term “diaphragm” used in relation to breathing, or breathing and singing.
 But what responsibility does the diaphragm have exactly?
 The diaphragm is actually an involuntary muscle that is shaped like an upside-down bowl.
 It attaches to the bottom of your ribcage, and is the main muscle responsible for inhalation.
 When you take a breath in, the diaphragm descends, creating a vacuum that sucks the air into your lungs.

 While the diaphragm is the most important muscle for inhalation, the abdominals are the primary muscles used for exhalation.
 When you exhale, the abdominals contract to bring the ribcage back inwards.
 This process also pulls the diaphragm back up, expelling the air outwards.

 The diaphragm and the abdominals form what is known as an antagonistic pair of muscles.
 This means that they work in opposition to produce two actions.
 You can compare this pair to one such as the biceps/triceps.